Make, Design, Create, Innovate!

 How Can You Support Us?

 Abingdon is creating a makerspace and to keep up with the needs of our students it could really use the support of the community!
 There are different ways that you can help bring this innovative, design-thinking instruction to the students in our school.
-Ms. Firster is accepting donations of clean recyclables.
+We are accepting donations of clean recyclables.
 As the final construction takes place, we are a bit limited on storage space in our new building.
 We would still love to collect clean cardboard and plastic recyclables (anything the size of a shoebox or smaller for now).
 No glass, please.
 Helpful items might be jewelry boxes, egg cartons, cardboard tubes, small plastic containers, etc. Also, if you have unused craft items such as ribbon or scrapbooking decorations we would gladly take those.
 Donations of gently used legos are greatly appreciated as well.

 Consider donating something from our Amazon Wishlist: